legendcodermartino1245/ldac-optimization-guide/README.md

 This override happens **before** your device finishes establishing the Bluetooth session.
 However, it can be **reliably bypassed** by forcing a full codec renegotiation after connection, see  The Real LDAC Bug section on how to do it

-✅ BCC and other apps **can override** Samsung's initial profile — but only if they trigger a full codec reset after the override is applied.
+ BCC and other apps **can override** Samsung's initial profile — but only if they trigger a full codec reset after the override is applied.

-🧠 *Samsung’s override is not permanent — it’s just the default LDAC handshake.
+ *Samsung’s override is not permanent — it’s just the default LDAC handshake.
 What matters is whether your LDAC session gets renegotiated correctly after that handshake.*

 > Developer Options may temporarily display "Playback Quality: Default" when Samsung’s override is active.

-## ✅ Developer Options Are Safe — If You Clean Up Properly
+##  Developer Options Are Safe — If You Clean Up Properly

-> 🛑 Just disabling Developer Options is **not enough** if LDAC was ever manually selected.
+>  Just disabling Developer Options is **not enough** if LDAC was ever manually selected.

 Samsung may silently continue applying the **last used LDAC override profile** even after Developer Options are turned off — especially if it was previously set to LDAC 660, Adaptive, or 990.
 LDAC supports both 16-bit and 24-bit input.
 But the encoder only uses what it receives — not what you select in Developer Options.

-### ✅ Correct Reset Procedure
+###  Correct Reset Procedure

 1. Enable **Developer Options** — only if you’ve used them before
 2. Set **Bluetooth Audio Codec** to **SBC**
-   - ℹ️ On Samsung, there is **no “Default” option** — selecting **SBC** is the only way to fully clear override behavior
+   - ℹ On Samsung, there is **no “Default” option** — selecting **SBC** is the only way to fully clear override behavior
 3. Exit the Developer Options menu
 4. Go back and **disable Developer Options**
 5. *(Optional but safest)* Reset network settings:
    - `Settings → General Management → Reset → Reset network settings`

-✅ This fully clears Samsung’s override memory, ensuring a clean LDAC handshake window for hijack and BCC profile injection.
+ This fully clears Samsung’s override memory, ensuring a clean LDAC handshake window for hijack and BCC profile injection.

-## ⚠️ Developer Options: Bit Depth Misconceptions
+##  Developer Options: Bit Depth Misconceptions

 Changing the **bit depth** in Developer Options (e.g., from 32-bit to 24-bit or 16-bit):

-- ❌ **Does NOT actually change** the real output bit depth.
+-  **Does NOT actually change** the real output bit depth.
-- ✅ The system almost always stays locked at **32-bit**, even if 24-bit is selected.
+-  The system almost always stays locked at **32-bit**, even if 24-bit is selected.

 However:

-- ✅ **Toggling the bit depth or sample rate** does **reapply the LDAC quality mode setting** (like forcing a renegotiation of 990 kbps or Adaptive).
+-  **Toggling the bit depth or sample rate** does **reapply the LDAC quality mode setting** (like forcing a renegotiation of 990 kbps or Adaptive).
-- ⚠️ This makes Developer Options useful for *triggering codec behavior changes*, but not for controlling the bit depth directly.
+-  This makes Developer Options useful for *triggering codec behavior changes*, but not for controlling the bit depth directly.

-## 🧠 Codec Negotiation Limits and Override Timing
+##  Codec Negotiation Limits and Override Timing

-### 🔁 Samsung LDAC Override: Always Active
+###  Samsung LDAC Override: Always Active

 Samsung’s Bluetooth stack **forces an LDAC override profile immediately** on connection — even **before** LDAC is explicitly enabled.